Rouleau, Saskatchewan: Corner Gas

 The town is best known as the main filming location for the CTV television series Corner Gas.
 The series' production team built a full-size mock gas station and coffee shop at the western entrance of the town for filming, causing confusion among visitors thinking Corner Gas and The Ruby were real establishments.
 The town's grain elevator was also repainted with the name "Dog River" as it appears in the background of many episodes of the series.

-For an episode which aired in early 2007, then-Prime Minister Stephen Harper stopped in Rouleau to play a cameo role in the television show Corner Gas.
+For an episode which aired in early 2007, then-Prime Minister Stephen Harper stopped in Rouleau to play a cameo role in the television show.

 The buildings used as sets for the program were allowed to fall into disrepair after the show wrapped up production.
 They were purchased by an entrepreneur, Sylvain Senecal, who converted them into a museum and souvenir shop.
 The set was demolished in November 2016.

-The grain elevator was destroyed in a fire on November 5, 2021.
+On 28 September 2014, the building that was used as the FOO[D] MAR[KE]T, the local grocery store in the series, was destroyed in a fire.
+The grain elevator was destroyed in a fire on November 5, 2021, about two weeks after the building used for depicting Dog River's police station collapsed.